permafrost-dev/php-code-search/README.md

 ### Functions

 To search for function calls or definitions, use the `functions` method.
-Regular expressions can be used by surrounding the name with slashes `/`, i.e. `/test\d+/`.

 ```php
 // search for references AND definitions for 'strtolower' and/or 'myfunc'